Young Washington: Production

-In July 2025, Angel announced that biographical drama film revolving around the life of the first president of the United States George Washington was in development, with Jon Erwin directing the film, and co-writing the script with Tom Provost and Diederik Hoogstraten.
+In July 2025, Angel Studios announced that a biographical drama film revolving around the life of George Washington, the first president of the United States, was in development, with Jon Erwin directing the film, and co-writing the script with Tom Provost and Diederik Hoogstraten.
 William Franklyn-Miller was cast in the lead role.
-In August, Ben Kingsley, Andy Serkis, and Joel Smallbone joined the cast.
-Principal photography began in late August 2025, in Ireland and Virginia, with Kelsey Grammer joining the cast as Thomas Fairfax.
+In August, Ben Kingsley, Andy Serkis and Joel Smallbone joined the cast.
+Principal photography began in late August 2025, in Ireland, with Kelsey Grammer joining the cast as Thomas Fairfax.
 Mary-Louise Parker, Mia Rodgers and Jonno Davies were added to the cast in the following month.

+Director Jon Erwin openly admitted that video generated by artificial intelligence was used in the final film.
+100 shots in the film were augmented using AI, using it to expand practical sets, make physical props such as cannons fire, and ensure period-appropriate clothing and backgrounds.
+According to Erwin, in a scene where Washington and his crew are crossing an icy river, “The actors were there, the raft was there, the water was there, but the water wasn’t cold.”
+However, this approach drew backlash on social media.

 Release

-Young Washington is scheduled to be released in the United States by Angel on July 3, 2026.
+Young Washington premiered at the Tribeca Festival on June 13, 2026, and was released in the United States by Angel Studios on July 3, 2026.

+Reception

+Box office

+In the United States and Canada, Young Washington was projected to gross around $15 million from 2,700 theaters in its opening weekend.
+The film made $7.6 million on its first day and went on to debut to $19.4 million, exceeding projections and finishing third behind Minions & Monsters and Toy Story 5.